 - "And I say unto you my friends, Be not afraid of them that kill the body, and after that have no more that they can do.

-The wrath of God is upon them, and it is not to give them what they will want (annihilation) when standing before the fearful God, it is to give them what God's justice demands, and what His Holy Word has declared.
-The end of the world will bring this final judgment in the wrath of God, and God speaks about how the wicked will be severed from the just and how they will be tormented in the fire.
+The fear is that the wrath of God is upon them, and it is not to give them what they will want (annihilation) when standing before God, it is to give them what God's justice demands, and what His Holy word has declared.
+The end of the world will bring this final judgment in the wrath of God, and God speaks about how the wicked will be severed from the just and how they will be "tormented" in the fire.

 - "The Son of man shall send forth his angels, and they shall gather out of his kingdom all things that offend, and them which do iniquity;

-Why would God speak of a place or state of everlasting fire to torment the souls of the unsaved, if the fire was only temporarily as (according to annihilationists) they'd soon be destroyed or made extinct?
-Why does God speak of the wicked as having two hands to be cast into hell, into the fire that shall never be quenched if what He really means is that it shall be quenched or that they'll just be there temporarily?
+This is what Martha didn't understand about the first resurrection, which is in Christ everlasting.
+That the second resurrection was for "the rest of the dead."
+Likewise, when we study and learn the parable of Lazarus in Hell, then we can understand its truth.
+Just like the event of Martha's brother Lazarus, and his Resurrection from the dead, we understand what can only be the faith of the First Resurrection in Christ.
+The one resurrection that keeps mankind from the torment of the lake of fire of awful eternal punishment.
+In the Parable of the rich man and Lazarus Christ illustrates how many will not receive it, even if one rose from the dead (The 1st Resurrection) to bring this revelation to them.
+Why would God speak of a place or state of everlasting fire (Matthew 25:41) to torment the souls of the unsaved, if the fire was only temporarily because (according to annihilationists) they would soon be destroyed or made extinct?
+Why does God speak of the wicked as having two hands to be cast into hell, into the fire that shall never be quenched if what He really meant was that it shall be quenched or that they'll just be there temporarily?
 Why tell us the fire will never be quenched if this is the case?
-These ideas are tortuous to the very scriptures they're purporting to be a part of.
-Not only in Revelation where their worm (maggot) dieth not, but God shows the same picture all through out scripture.
+I believe that these ideas of extinction are tortuous to the very scriptures that they are said to be a part of.
+Not only in Revelation where the worm of the dead (maggot) never dies, but God shows the same picture all throughout the scriptures.

 - And if thy foot offend thee, cut it off: it is better for thee to enter halt into life, than having two feet to be cast into hell, into the fire that never shall be quenched:

-The Bible is not silent on the punishment of Hell, nor of the horribleness of it.
-It's just that man in his arrogance doesn't really like what God has to say about it.
-Here are just a few of the scriptures which speak of the punishment of Hell.
+The Bible is not silent on either the punishment or the horribleness of Hell.
+Here are just a few of the scriptures that speak of the very real punishment of Hell.
 Read them and see if it honestly sounds like annihilation to you.
-On the contrary, it's vividly clear.

-In closing, let me say many Christians have told me, "if we never agree, so what?
+In closing, let me say that many Christians have told me, "if we never agree, so what?
 This isn't a matter of life or death (no pun intended)".
 But who says it's not?
-For when we minimize or emasculate Hell (which is the politically correct thing to do these days) we do an injustice to the Word of God.
+For when we minimize or emasculate Hell (which is the politically correct thing to do these days), I believe that we do a great injustice to the word of God.
 Indeed we are then not bringing the full counsel of God.
-And I do think it's very important, and indeed may be a matter of life and death. ..who knows?
-But we do know we are commanded (not suggested) to Keep the Word of God faithfully, as our fathers did, and the Church today is not doing that!
-It has fallen away from it's first love to modernism and humanism and political correctness.
-But he who sows the wind, shall indeed reap the world wind.
-If that's not important, then what is!
+I do think accuarcy is very important and indeed it very well may be a matter of life and death. ...who knows?
+Should we give comfort to someone who thinks they can sin to their heart's content because all they'll be is annihilated?
+We do know we are commanded (not suggested) to keep the word of God faithfully as our fathers did, and unfortunately I believe that the church today is not only "not" doing that, they are corrupting it by redefining love, inventing feel-good theories, and producing self-willed doctrines and ideas that can only be called carnal.
+The church seems to be falling away from its rock, its first love, and its root, to emotions, compromise, and modernistic humanism.
+Destined to rush headlong into cultural, political, and societal correctness.
+Yet he who sows the wind, shall surely reap the whirlwind.
+I Believe annihilation is not Biblical, and if that's not important, then what is?

 Copyright ©1998 Tony Warren